Leh Ladakh Places to Visit

 5. Leh Royal Palace

 Leh Royal Palace is a 17th-century fort standing tall in aplomb at the top of the mountain.
 One gets the grandeur views of Stok Kangri and Zanskar Range from the top.
-Although a huge part of the palace is in relic, the true beauty lies in the restored artifacts of the royal family in the palace.
+Although a huge part of the palace is in the relic, the true beauty lies in the restored artifacts of the royal family in the palace.
 The palace is lit up on special occasions and looks absolutely spectacular.

 By Alex hanoko